rsksmart/stratum/RSK_README.md

   > gradle shadow

-- The fat jar will be generated in ethereumj-core/build/libs/
+- The fat jar will be generated in ethereumj-core/build/libs/, rename it to rootstock.jar

 3) Run miner

-  > java -Dethereumj.conf.file=node1.conf -cp rootstock.jar io.rootstock.Start
+  > java -Dethereumj.conf.file=../../src/main/resources/node1.conf -cp rootstock.jar io.rootstock.Start

   - rootstock.jar is the name of the fatjar.
   - Configuration file for node1 is named node1.conf.